Fuuulkrum7/SpendYourMoney/README.md

 As it is a pre-version and GUI is in alpha-version, most part of information you can get would be written in console.

-After this steps, you will see some information about loaded from internet or local database securities.

 ### Use GUI for search